railtoolkit/railway-layer-model/docs/insights.md

   * junctions definied as either the american Interlocking limit by NORAC:
     "Interlocking limit: The tracks between the opposing home signals of an interlocking. - Home Signal: A fixed signal governing entrance to an interlocking or controlled point." or by Vakhtel:2002 "Gesamtfahrstraßenknoten"
+    -> signals mark borders
+    -> for block signals see speed profile layer
   * tracks and junction contradictory to Gille:2008
   * name nodes which connects to other tracks/junctions